y2kbugger/weeklyreview_todotxt/readme.txt

 Curate projects
 1 Ensure all projects have a priority
-2 Ensure all projects have a unique proj:codename
+2 Ensure all projects have a unique prj:codename
 3 Curate Projects
     Options:
     - Refine project priorities.
     - Rename projects

 Plan tasks
-1 Assign all tasks to take on the priority of it's proj:codename parent
+1 Assign all tasks to take on the priority of it's prj:codename parent
     - Automatic, but give summary and ask for confirmation 2 Ensure all A or B projects have at least one task
     - Show existing tasks for each